-In March 2020, we entered into an interest rate swap agreement on a total notional amount of \$55 million with a fixed interest rate of a 0.565%. that we designated as a cash flow hedge.
+In March 2020, we entered into an interest rate swap agreement on a total notional amount of \$55 million with a fixed interest rate of 0.565% that we designated as a cash flow hedge.
 The interest rate swap became effective on March 25, 2020 and is scheduled to mature on March 25, 2027.
 If the one-month LIBOR is above 0.565%, the counterparty pays us, and if the one-month LIBOR is less than 0.565%, we pay the counterparty, the difference between the fixed rate of 0.565% and one-month LIBOR.

-In January 2020, we entered into an interest rate swap agreement on a total notional amount of \$35 million with a fixed interest rate of a 1.4975% that we designated as a cash flow hedge.
+In January 2020, we entered into an interest rate swap agreement on a total notional amount of \$35 million with a fixed interest rate of 1.4975% that we designated as a cash flow hedge.
 The interest rate swap became effective on January 15, 2020 and is scheduled to mature on September 16, 2024.
 If the one-month LIBOR is above 1.4975%, the counterparty pays us, and if the one-month LIBOR is less than 1.4975%, we pay the counterparty, the difference between the fixed rate of 1.4975% and one-month LIBOR.

-During the third quarter of 2019, we entered into an interest rate swap agreement on a total notional amount of \$50 million with a fixed interest rate of a 1.144% that we designated as a cash flow hedge.
+During the third quarter of 2019, we entered into an interest rate swap agreement on a total notional amount of \$50 million with a fixed interest rate of 1.144% that we designated as a cash flow hedge.
 The interest rate swap became effective on September 16, 2019 and is scheduled to mature on September 16, 2024.
 If the one-month LIBOR is above 1.144%, the counterparty pays us, and if the one-month LIBOR is less than 1.144%, we pay the counterparty, the difference between the fixed rate of 1.144% and one-month LIBOR.

 We measure our interest rate swaps at fair value on a recurring basis.
 The fair value of our interest rate swaps is based on quotes from third parties.
 We consider those inputs to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with derivative instruments and hedging activities.
-At March 31, 2020, the fair value of our interest rate swaps was a net liability of \$3.7 million which is included in accrued expenses and other liabilities on the accompanying condensed consolidated balance sheet.
-During the first quarter of 2020, we received or accrued approximately \$50,000 in net payments made to us by the counterparty, adjusted for the previous quarter accrual, pursuant to the terms of the swaps (consisting of approximately \$71,000 in payments, adjusted for the previous quarter accrual, or accruals made to us by the counterparty from us).
-From inception of the swap agreements through March 31, 2020 we received or accrued approximately \$158,000 in net payments made to us by the counterparty pursuant to the terms of the swap (consisting of approximately \$158,000 in net payments made to us by the counterparty pursuant to the terms of the swap (consisting of approximately \$179,000 in payments made to us by the counterparty pursuant to the terms of the swap (consisting of approximately \$179,000 in payments made to us by the counterparty pursuant to the terms of the swap (consisting of approximately \$179,000 in payments or accrued approximately \$21,000 of payments made to us by the counterparty, offset by approximately \$158,000 in net payments made to us by the counterparty pursuant to the terms of the swap (consisting of approximately \$179,000 in payments or accrued approximately \$158,000 in net payments made to us by the counterparty pursuant to the terms of the swap (consisting of approximately \$179,000 in payments or accrued spectrum).
+At March 31, 2021, the fair value of our interest rate swaps was a net liability of \$467,000 which is included in accrued expenses and other liabilities on the accompanying condensed consolidated balance sheet.
+During the first quarter of 2021, we paid or accrued approximately \$305,000 to the counterparty by us, adjusted for the previous quarter accrual, pursuant to the terms of the swaps.
+From inception of the swap agreements through March 31, 2021 we paid or accrued approximately \$931,000 in net payments made to the counterparty by us pursuant to the terms of the swap (consisting of approximately \$199,000 in payments or accruals made to us by the counterparty, offset by approximately \$1.1 million of payments due to the counterparty from us).

-the counterparty from us).
 Cash flow hedges are accounted for by recording the fair value of the derivative instrument on the balance sheet as either an asset or a liability, with a corresponding amount recorded in accumulated other comprehensive income ("AOCI") within shareholders' equity.
 Amounts are classified from AOCI to the income statement in the period or periods the hedged transaction affects earnings.